Are Health Insurance Benefits Considered Income by the IRS?

 Health insurance is not taxable income, even if your employer pays for it.
 Under the Affordable Care Act, the amount your employer spends on your premiums appears on your W-2s, but it should in no way be classified as income.
 That being said, it is important to remember that any benefits you have received due to you health insurance policy may be taxable.
 Understanding how and when this money can be taxed can save you a number of financial headaches over the long term.

 If your insurance pays for a $2,000 high-tech exam, for example, you can't claim that as a deduction.
 However, if you paid a $40 co-payment, you can write that off if you have enough other deductions to make itemizing a better deal than taking the standard deduction.
-As of 2018, medical expenses can be deducted to the extent they exceed 7.5% percent of your adjusted gross income.
+Medical expenses can be deducted to the extent they exceed 7.5 percent of your adjusted gross income for the 2018 tax year, and this threshold rises to 10 percent for 2019.

 When you pay for the insurance policy, your benefits are tax-free.
 When your employer pays, the benefits are taxable.
 If it's a split – your employer pays 60 percent of the premiums, for example – then 60 percent of the benefits are taxable.
 Your employer should factor that into your withholding.